MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreateNative.md

 1. (Optional) Choose a **Call to action** from the predefined list.
 This will provide potential customers with a brief, compelling reason for them to select your ad right now.

    > [!NOTE]
-   > “Automated” is the default option for your **Call to action**.
+   > â€œAutomatedâ€ is the default option for your **Call to action**.
 If you don't choose a **Call to action** from the predefined list, then it will be automated by default during ad delivery.
 This means that we'll automatically choose your **Call to action** and the language it serves in.
 1. (Optional) Select **Advanced URL options** to include [tracking templates or URL parameters](hlp_BA_CONC_UpgradeURL_URLParameters.md) in your final URL.
 1. (Optional) Set up your **Impression tracking URLs**.
 1. (Optional) Enter your **Tag URL** under **Third-party measurement** and select **Save**.